MrBrax/LiveStreamDVR/README.md

 - Basic video cutter with chapter display for easy exporting
 - Writes a [losslesscut](https://github.com/mifi/lossless-cut/) compatible csv file for the full VOD so you don't have to find all the games.
 - Uses `ts` instead of `mp4` so if the stream or program crashes, the file won't be corrupted
-- Optionall either dumps chat while capturing (unstable) or downloads the chat file after it's done.
+- Optionally either dumps chat while capturing (unstable) or downloads the chat file after it's done.
 - Basic tools for downloading any VOD or chat.
 - Can be set to automatically download the whole stream chat to a JSON file, to be used in my [twitch-vod-chat](https://github.com/MrBrax/twitch-vod-chat) webapp or automatically burned in with [TwitchDownloader](https://github.com/lay295/TwitchDownloader).
 - Webhook support for external scripting

+## Docker setup

+Known issues:
+- TwitchDownloaderCLI doesn't work in alpine/docker: /bin/sh: ./TwitchDownloaderCLI: not found

+### Manual build
+Run `docker-compose up --build -d` in the app directory.
+The docker-compose.yml file is required.

+### Docker hub

+Pull the image from https://hub.docker.com/r/mrbrax/twitchautomator

+Docker hub doesn't seem to fully support docker-compose apps, so the cron stuff won't work.

 ## Standalone setup